 Why have I not been offered an interview?

-We try to offer interviews to all applicants; however, as there is a limit to the number of applicants that we can interview over the four days of interviews, a short-listing process may take place.
+We try to offer interviews to all applicants; however, as there is a limit to the number of applicants that we can interview over our interview days, a short-listing process may take place.
 This short-listing procedure examines the presentation and quality of the written applications, whether applicants have included all of the relevant documentation, whether applicants’ academic qualifications are equivalent to the BSocSc, academic ability and the quality and breadth of applicants’ social work-related practice experience is examined.
 In particular, candidates whose applications are incomplete, are not offered interviews.

 I have previously applied for the MSW, but was not successful at interview – can I apply again?